simonauner/ubuntu-dotfiles/README.md

 ## Setup
 #### installing & using

-Some applications are worth installing manually since a Brew install will mess with future updates:
+Some applications are worth installing manually:

 * Chrome and Canary
 * Slack